Scandinavian York: The Earldom of York 954–1066

 Scandinavian domination came to an end when Eadred's forces killed Eric Bloodaxe at the Battle of Stainmore in 954.
 The whole area was then governed by earls, (Note: The honorific title "Earl" was Anglo-Scandinavian in origin.
 At the time of the Norman Conquest Northumbria was one of only seven Earldoms for all of England.
 The earl was appointed by the king to rule a territory in his stead.
 The title of Earl was the highest rank below the king.
 In English counties where there was no earl in charge the king would appoint a Shire-Reeve to govern in his place.) from the local nobility, who were appointed by the kings of England.

 In 975 the king of England Edgar died suddenly.
 The succession was contested between his two sons Edward and Æthelred.
 Edward became king but was killed under suspicious circumstances in 978. Æthelred replaced him as ruler and in 1002 he was told that the Danish men in his territory "would faithlessly take his life, and then all his councillors, and possess his kingdom afterwards".
 In response, he ordered the deaths of all Danes living in England.
-(Note: The historian Ann Williams writes that the victims of the Brice's day decree was aimed at Viking combatants of questionable loyalty and not at the general Scandinavian population.
-The contemporary writers of the day had coloured the story with "half-truths, tales and legends" to blacken further Æthelred's reputation.)The orders were carried out on 13 November 1002 (now known as the St Brice's Day massacre).
+(Note: The historian Ann Williams writes that the Brice's day decree was aimed at Viking combatants of questionable loyalty and not at the general Scandinavian population.
+The contemporary writers of the day had coloured the story with "half-truths, tales and legends" to blacken further Æthelred's reputation.)
+What is now known as the St Brice's Day massacre was carried out on 13 November 1002.

 It is thought that the massacre provoked the king of Denmark, Sweyn Forkbeard, whose sister and brother-in-law are said to have been killed, to invade England in 1003.
 The onslaught continued until 1014 when Æthelred and his family were driven into exile and Sweyn installed as king of England.
 However he only reigned for five weeks before dying.

 After Sweyn's death, his son Cnut became the leader of the Danish army and Æthelred returned to England. Æthelred drove Cnut out of England and back to Denmark.
 Then in 1015, Cnut relaunched the campaign against England.